Definitive Guide to Industrial Commercial Real Estate Investing

 What Is Industrial Real Estate?

-Industrial real estate encompasses any buildings that support or facilitate manufacturing, assembly, warehousing, research, storage and distribution.
+Industrial real estate encompasses any buildings that support or facilitate manufacturing, assembly, warehousing, storage and distribution.
 While not a daily destination for most people, industrial buildings play a role in the lives of all consumers.
 Industrial real estate is a crucial component of the logistics infrastructure that allows businesses to create, ship and receive goods.

 How E-Commerce Is Driving Demand for Industrial Real Estate Investments